koustubhdk34/ResumeMatch-Scoring-API/README.md

 # ResumeMatch Scoring API

-This is a backend project built using Django and Django REST Framework.
+**ResumeMatch Scoring API** is a backend-focused project built with Django and Django REST Framework.
-The goal of this project is to simulate a real job application system where users can upload resumes, apply for jobs, and receive a similarity score between their resume and the job description.
+It simulates a real-world job application system where users can upload resumes, apply for jobs, and get a similarity score between their resume and job description.

-This project is backend-focused.
-There is no frontend UI.
+This project focuses purely on backend functionality—there is no frontend UI.

 ---

 ## What this project does

-- User registration and login using JWT authentication
+- **User Authentication:** Registration and login using JWT (email-based login).
-- Resume upload (PDF)
-- Background resume parsing using Celery
-- Job creation and management (admin controlled)
-- Job application tracking
-- Resume vs Job Description similarity scoring
+- **Resume Management:** Upload resumes in PDF format; background parsing with Celery.
+Extracted text is stored in MySQL.
+- **Job Management:** Admin-controlled creation, update, and deletion of job postings.
+- **Job Applications:** Users can apply to jobs; applications track status and similarity scores.
+- **Resume–Job Matching:** Calculates similarity score using TF-IDF vectorization + Cosine similarity between resume text and job description.
+- **Email Notifications:** Sends asynchronous email notifications to users after applying, showing job title, application status, and similarity score.
-- API documentation using Swagger
+- **API Documentation:** Fully documented and testable using Swagger (drf-yasg).

 ---

 ## Tech stack used

-- Python
-- Django
-- Django REST Framework
+- **Backend:** Python, Django, Django REST Framework
-- JWT Authentication (SimpleJWT)
+- **Authentication:** JWT (SimpleJWT)
-- Celery for background tasks
-- Redis as message broker
+- **Task Queue:** Celery with Redis as message broker
-- SQLite (local development)
-- PostgreSQL (production)
+- **Database:** MySQL
+- **PDF Parsing:** PyMuPDF
+- **Machine Learning:** Scikit-learn (TF-IDF + Cosine Similarity)
-- Swagger (drf-yasg)
+- **API Docs:** Swagger (drf-yasg)
+- **Environment Management:** python-dotenv

 ---